Falklian/cloudflare-ddns/README.md

 ## Feature Wishlist

+- [x] Add flags for use in place of generating a config file
 - [ ] Add logging support
 - [ ] Add support to allow specifiying "A" records to update
 - [ ] Add ipv6 support